San Diego ADU

 Building Your San Diego Accessory Dwelling Unit

 Choosing the right contractor is key to ensuring your home has enough room for everyone who lives there.
 Kaminskiy Design & Remodeling will help you build the space you need!
-Our team prides itself on bringing homeowner’s dreams into reality.
+Our team prides itself on bringing homeowners’ dreams into reality.
 Call our office today to schedule your complimentary consultation.

 Schedule Your Design Consultation

-How Much Does an ADU Cost?
+How Much Does it Cost to Build an ADU in San Diego?

 Compared to buying or building a new home, accessory dwelling units cost far less to create.
 A portion of those costs is made up of fees.
 Various licenses, taxes, utility fees, building codes, and city-required property upgrades must be taken into account.